The Otero family home

 It is situated at 803 North Edgemoor Street in Wichita, Kansas.

 On January 15th, 1974, Rader cut the phone lines and entered the house through the back door.
-He then produced a gun and told the family that he wanted to steal their car.
+He then produced a gun and told the family that he needed to steal their car.

-Rader then took their son, Joseph Jnr.
-(9), into another bedroom and suffocated him by putting a plastic bag over his head.
+Rader then took their 9-year-old son, Joseph Jr., into another bedroom and suffocated him by putting a plastic bag over his head.

 Below, you will find the address and the GPS coordinates for this location.

 The latitude and longitude coordinates for the house are: